prekshaj-ain/IsThisYoutube/README.md

-# Video Streaming Platform
+# Is This Youtube

-Welcome to the Video Streaming Platform, a web application built with ReactJS, Tailwind CSS, and other cutting-edge technologies.
+Welcome to the isthisyoutube, A Video Streaming Platform, a fast-loading, optimized, responsive web application built with ReactJS, Tailwind CSS, and other cutting-edge technologies.
 This platform provides a seamless video streaming experience, featuring a variety of functionalities such as YouTube API integration, optimized search with caching and debouncing using Redux, n-level nested comments, a dark theme, skeleton screens for smoother loading, and routing with React Router DOM, mock api-polling for live chat.

+## Live Demo

+Check out the live demo of the Video Streaming Platform [here](https://isthisyoutube.netlify.app/).

 ## Features